Key Takeaways From The Blog

 - Lightpen: A pen-like device that draws directly on the screen, detecting light to register coordinates for graphic work.

-- Touchscreen: It is a display technology that allows users to interact directly with what is shown on the screen by touching it with their fingers
+- Touchscreen: It is a display technology that allows users to interact directly with what is shown on the screen by touching it with their fingers.

-1. Primary Memory
+1. Primary Storage

 2. Secondary Memory

 Secondary memory refers to storage devices used to store data permanently or for long-term use in a computer.
 It is non-volatile and retains data even when the system is powered off.
 It is also much larger in capacity and less expensive than primary memory.
-However, the CPU cannot access the storage devices directly.
+However, the CPU cannot access the storage devices directly.Β

 Storage Devices